Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Bad cycles in Approval Voting

-\subsection{Second example: the possible election of a consensual loser}
+\subsection{Second example: the possible election of an absolute majority loser}

-This second example, at the small cost of introducing a modification of the LR accounting for ties, improves on the previous one on two accounts: it necessitates only $3$ candidate, and it exhibits a cycle where a consensual loser could get elected. \begin{theomain} Using Approval Voting, there exists an electorate on $3$ candidates, with ties in preferences allowed, such that: \begin{itemize} \item there are a Condorcet winner and a consensual loser, \item each voter follows a consistent, sincere and simple strategy, \item $\PD$ has a $2$-cycle, whose basin of attraction contains a majority (actually two-third) of the states, and one of whose state elects the consensual loser, \item there is an equilibrium not electing the Condorcet winner. \end{itemize} \end{theomain}
+Our second example, at the small cost of introducing a modification of the LR accounting for ties, improves on the previous one on two accounts: it necessitates only $3$ candidates, and it exhibits a cycle where an absolute majority loser could get elected.
+We conserve most the setting of the previous Section: $\mathcal{O}$, $W$, $g$ and $G$ are as above.
+The only change is that we allow for ties in preferences and more varied heuristics.

+\begin{theomain} Using Approval Voting, there exists a preference profile on $3$ candidates with ties in preferences allowed and sincere heuristics such that: \begin{itemize} \item there are a Condorcet winner and an absolute majority loser, \item the Polling Dynamics has a $2$-cycle, one of whose ballot profiles elects the absolute majority loser, \item there is an equilibrium not electing the Condorcet winner, \item moreover only one of four sincere, expressive ballot profiles avoid the above bad cycle and equilibrium. \end{itemize} \end{theomain}